(For further details, please refer to this article in Today's Zaman.)

 In relation to the lower and rural echelons of Turkish society referenced in Jenkins' article, the army arguably maintains a degree of influence greater than that exercised by the country's traditional primary and secondary school apparatus.
 In particular, it is relatively unknown to what level this demographic actually completes traditional education.
 Therefore, military service can be viewed as the last opportunity for the Turkish state to create an "emotional link" among the more disenfranchised, poor or rural members of Turkish society.

-military's pursuit of an entirely professional force.
+There would also appear to be a second approach to analyzing the military's pursuit of an entirely professional force.
 With his comment that, "the identification between the military and the nation is, however, already being eroded by the spread of literacy and developments in communications", Jenkins makes the tacit suggestion that the Turkish military may be coming to grips with the fact that the secular state's ideological influence is waning.
 There is arguably no greater proof of this fact than in the repeated democratic election of the the AKP.

 By foregoing the traditional opportunity to shape the hearts and minds of young conscripts, the military could instead concentrate its resources on creating a secular elite through the ranks of a professional army.
 It is widely known that those soldiers who are allowed to move up the ranks of the military are able to do so as a result of both professional and ideological merit.
 Those who profess beliefs other than the traditional Ataturk-inspired secular Western line encounter a professional dead-end.
 With a completely professional army, Turkey's generals could better guarantee that the desired ideology is maintained from the high command all the way down to the troops chasing the PKK on the ground.